 Perhaps the most important piece of kit you’ll take with you.
 A comfy pair of walking boots will give you great ankle support, but if you’re after something lighter a pair of hiking shoes are comfortable, and they’re breathable too!
 Reliable footwear can be hard to find, but with one of our free in-store footwear one-to-ones, our experts can help you pick out the perfect pair.

-Socks are our favourite secrete weapons.
+Socks are our favourite secret weapons.
 A pair of hiking socks will help keep your feet dry, and the thick wool will help to prevent rubbing, sore spots and blisters.

-A full or half marathon is a long way, you’re going to be working up a sweat, and you’re going to get thirsty.
-You will recieve water at pit stops along the route but it's a good idea to bring some as well.
+A full or half marathon is a long way so is a 10k, you’re going to be working up a sweat, and you’re going to get thirsty.
+You will receive water at pit stops along the route but it's a good idea to bring some as well.
 Some of us swear by a couple of water bottles stuck in the side pockets of a rucksack.
 Another favourite solution is to use a hydration system.
 These reservoirs slot into your rucksack with a tube that runs over your shoulder so you can take a sip of water without breaking pace.

-September is a changeable month and your outfit needs to be able to cope with whatever the weather throws at you.
+Autumn is a changeable season and your outfit needs to be able to cope with whatever the weather throws at you.
 The secret lies in the layering system: how each piece of clothing performs a specific function and they all work together to keep us comfy in any conditions.

 Start out with a baselayer.
 These next to skin layers are perfect for moving sweat away from your body.

-Add a midlayer for chill September nights.
+Add a midlayer for chilled Autumnal nights.
 Whether it’s a fleece, jumper or favourite hoodie, adding a midlayer to your outfit and help keep the heat in.

 Lastly, because this is the UK, bring a waterproof.
 Our lightweight breathable waterproofs keep the rain out but let water vapour from evaporating sweat pass through.
 These amazing jackets are great at keeping you comfortable in wet environments, especially if you’re working up a sweat.
 Most of them pack down small too, perfect for taking along on all your adventures – just in case.